NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 ### Cleanup

 1. If someone else is going to use putty knifes immediately, you can leave them.
-2. If not (or in doubt), clean them my scraping the paste back into its container and wiping them with alchol and chemwipes.
+2. If not (or in doubt), clean them by scraping large blobs of paste back into its container and wiping them with alcohol and kimwipes.
 3. Wipe up any stray solder paste on the table, *both* sides of the stencil.
 4. Blow any remaining solder paste out of the stencil holes with compressed air.